yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 #### Gesture-Based Mode Switching

 We developed a gesture-based mode switching feature that allows users to switch between Timer Mode and TA Mode using simple hand gestures.
 By using a gesture sensor, users can change modes without speaking commands or touching the device.
-This design reinforces CyberDuck’s role as an embodied, ambient companion and allows mode changes to feel lightweight and intentional rather than conversational or menu-driven.
+This design reinforces CyberDuck’s role as an embodied, ambient companion.
 An upward gesture activates Timer Mode, while a downward gesture switches to TA Mode, with brief audio feedback confirming the change.

-This feature was motivated by Wizard-of-Oz findings showing that users did not always want to verbally interact with the system, especially during focused work.
-Gesture-based switching enables users to control CyberDuck without interrupting cognitive flow and provides a clear boundary between focused and problem-solving states.
-As a result, gesture control became a core part of CyberDuck’s interaction model, closely linking its physical form with its software behavior.

 #### User Testing